openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 Being inclusive means the following:

 Be curious and manage your assumptions.
 Seek diverse perspectives: diversity of views and people powers innovation, even if it is not always comfortable.
 Be proactive and help new perspectives be heard and listen actively.
 If you find yourself dominating a discussion, it is especially important to step back and encourage other voices to join in.
 Be aware of how much time is taken up by dominant members of the group.
-Provide alternative ways to contribute or participate when possible—for example, using the Zoom chat or allowing people to ask anonymous questions.
+Provide alternative ways to contribute or participate when possible—for example, using the chat functions within video conferencing software or allowing people to ask anonymous questions.
 Avoid slang or idioms that might not translate across cultures or be deliberate in explaining them to share our diverse cultures and languages.
 Speak plainly and avoid or define acronyms and jargon that not everyone may understand.
 Be an ally to others when you see a need.

 Be inclusive of everyone in an interaction, respecting and facilitating people’s participation, whether they are:

 * Remote (on video or phone only)
 * Not a native English speaker